atishay/atishay.github.io/_posts/General/2016-11-01-hello-world.md

 coverTitle: "First blog post on the Atishay Jain website"
 tags: [Welcome, Hello World, Thoughts]
 categories: [General]
-excerpt: Welcome: I doubt if any eyes would fall upon this piece of writing.
+excerpt: Welcome# I doubt if any eyes would fall upon this piece of writing.
 But if you do, I welcome you to this place.
 Please do fill out comments so that I know that you were here.
 Analytics just finds bots nowadays and the way it is going, we might have just bots to talk to all around us in the future.
 A human touch in the comments section would be very inspirational.
 ---

 The first output of every computer program has traditionally been hello world.
 That feels like the right way to restart a blog.
 I have had a website and blogs at multiple times in the past.
 Most of it is safeguarded by the wonderful folks at (archive.org)[].
 While resurrecting a website and a blog for myself, I have had some questions that you non-blogger should ask yourself: